Quipcore/AdventOfCode/README.md

-# AdventOfCode
+# Advent Of Code
-Code repo for the advent of code challenges https://adventofcode.com/
+Code repository for the Advent of Code Challenges https://adventofcode.com/